 ‘Enough,’ the dad grunted.
 Middle was good at fielding grunts as well.

 Cons were comic conventions at which the dad had decided to try his luck at selling some of his books.
 At first the boys had been very excited and had argued about who would get to accompany him into these geek-mystique-filled venues.
 That weekend the dad had gone solo; not for the first or last time.

 ‘Enough,’ the dad repeated.
 He watched as the youngest fished something out of the pile of leaves then yelped, screwed up his face, threw whatever it was down and vigorously wiped his fingers on his school trousers.
-The dad grimaced, not wanting to know what it was and at the same time reassuring himself that by the end of the day whatever it was will have been covered with whatever else youngest was likely to pick up, get dirty fingers and then wipe said fingers on his trousers.
+The dad grimaced, not wanting to know what it was and at the same time reassuring himself that by the end of the day whatever it was would have been covered with whatever else youngest was likely to pick up, dirty his fingers and then wipe said fingers on his trousers, building layer after layer of ghastliness.
 The dad had to agree with the mum: boys really were gross.